Eagle: 10 Surprising Facts about the Raptor

 The New World vultures are distinguished by several characteristics, including that they do not build a nest but rather lay their eggs in the cracks of high rocks or in the hollows of trees.
 They are bare-headed so that the blood does not stick to the feathers when the eagle puts its head inside the carcass.

-Feathers encourage the growth of bacteria, while the bare head is exposed to sunlight that kills bacteria and protects the eagle from diseases, just as the vultures of the New World do not have a throat, therefore; they can only hiss and hum.
+Feathers encourage the growth of bacteria, while the bare head is exposed to sunlight that kills bacteria and protects the eagle from diseases, just as the vultures of the New World do not have a throat; therefore, they can only hiss and hum.
 Among the most famous types of New World vultures:

 Turkey Vulture

-Black vulture
+Black Vulture

 Known scientifically as Coragyps atratus, it is the most common type of vulture.
 The black vulture lives in the tropics and subtropics.
-It usually leaves to the neighbouring temperate regions.
+It usually leaves for neighbouring temperate regions.
 It is a black bird with a compact body; its body length reaches 60 cm, with two short wings, a short tail, and a bare head.
 The back of the neck is covered with feathers.

 Scientifically known as Sarcoramphus papa, it lives in tropical forests extending from southern Mexico to Argentina.
 It is multicoloured; the head and neck appear red, yellow, bluish, and grey, while its eyes are white with red rings, its upper feathers are orange, and the lower part is white.
 The wingspan of the King eagle reaches 2 m, and the body length is about 80 cm.

-Andean condors
+Andean Condors

 Scientifically known as the Vultur gryphus, it and the Canadian California are among the largest birds that are called flying.
 The wingspan of a male Andean condor can reach 3.2 m, and the weight of the male reaches 15 kilograms, while the female’s weight reaches 11 kg.
 The colour of the male’s body is black, and the feathers of his wings are greyish-white.
 The colour of the head, neck, and follicles is red or pinkish, and the neck is surrounded by white feathers.

-California condor
+California Condor

 Scientifically known as Gymnogyps californianus, its body length from beak to tail usually reaches 2.9 m.
 The weight of each male and female California condor reaches 11 kg.
 The condor is black in colour, and its wings are surrounded by lines of white feathers.
 The colour of the head, neck, and crops is red and orange.